LucasDLalande/PGLMMdredge/README.md

 ## Citation

-To cite the ‘PGLMMdredge’ package in your publications, please use:
+To cite the `PGLMMdredge` package in your publications, please use:

   Lalande LD (2025). _PGLMMdredge: A model selection for pglmm_.
 R package version 0.1.0,
   <https://github.com/LucasDLalande/PGLMMdredge.git>.